klauern/blog/content/2017/xml_in_go.md

 slug = ""
 title = "XML in Go"
 date = "2017-04-25T22:11:11-06:00"
-draft = true
+draft = false
 +++

-# TODO: find links to missing tickets
+# Woes with XML and Go

 Recently, I had a problem that I thought I could toy with [Go][go] to solve.
 I support a number of software components written with a backend that heavily uses XML for definition data.
 Most of these XML elements have familiar namespace values that you would likely see in a SOAP service, or anything that used more than your vanilla XML.